Lake Oroville Recreation

 - Feather River Fish Hatchery Day Use Area: Anadromous fish migration up the Feather River is stopped at the Fish Barrier Dam, just downstream from the Diversion Pool and Thermalito Diversion Dam.
 Salmon climb the fish ladder into the Feather River Fish Hatchery where the California Department of Fish and Wildlife selects fish for breeding.
 Recreation and public use facilities on the north bank of the Feather River include a visitor area with a landscaped parking lot, restrooms and an observation platform overlooking the Fish Barrier Dam and the Low Flow Channel of the Feather River.
 There is an area with windows into the fish ladder, making it possible to observe fish as they swim up the ladder during spawning seasons in the fall and spring.
 Windows are also provided along the spawning building to allow visitors to watch the spawning process.
 A visitor observation area is also provided at the gathering and holding tanks.
 The Feather River Fish Hatchery is ADA accessible.
 The amenities include designated parking areas, restrooms and accessible ramps.
 The ramps provide access to the viewing platform, viewing window and the gathering tank at the top of the fish ladder.

 - Diversion Pool Day Use Areas: The Diversion Pool and its shoreline, located below Oroville Dam and above Thermalito Diversion Dam, are open for day use activities such as swimming, fishing, non-motorized boating, trail use and picnicking.
 The current Diversion Pool day use area (north) is located along Burma Road, which runs on the north and west sides of the Diversion Pool.
-Only non-motorized boats such as kayaks, canoes or row boats are allowed on the Diversion Pool (electric motors are also allowed).
+Only non-motorized boats such as kayaks, canoes or row boats are allowed on the Diversion Pool.
 The only developed facility at this area is a vault toilet building; one small shoreline access point has been enhanced with gravel to facilitate car-top boat launching.
 Burma Road is also part of the Brad Freeman Trail.